 - Developers, who will need to learn the platform for adapting apps and sites

-- IT professionals, who will need to learn the changes in order to support corporate users
+- IT professionals, who will need to learn the changes in order to support corporate users and apps

 - Marketers, who will need to figure out how to adapt marketing messages and campaigns to users who control the interface in new ways